IjzerenHein/react-native-magic-move/README.md

 | `keepHidden`      | `boolean`  | `false`                      | Keeps the source component hidden after the animation has completed |
 | `debug`           | `boolean`  | `false`                      | Enables debug-mode to analyze animations                            |

-### Scenes

-Use `<MagicMove.Scene>` to mark the start of a scene within the rendering hierarchy.
-This is important so that Magic Move can correctly assess the destination-position of an animation.
-`MagicMove.Scene` is implemented using a regular `View` and supports all its properties.

 ### Transitions

 The following transition functions are available out of the box.